ChrisXzz/vertebrae_segmentation/README.md

 conda env create -f env.yml
 ``

-The env name is defined as verse20, you could change it in the env.yml.
+The environment is named as verse20, you could change it in the env.yml.

-Then activate the env by
+Then activate the environment by

 ``
 conda activate verse20